ganjinaoripova/introToIM/march5/description.md

 - wires
 - a breadboard

+Here is the photo of my project
+![](image1.png)

 Here are the photos of the circuit
-![](image1.png)
 ![](image2.png)
 ![](image3.png)
 ![](image4.png)